sniku/mediawiki_client/README.md

     python setup.py install

 #### Configuration ####

     cat ~/.config/wiki_client.conf

     [defaults]
-    # This is the only required config directive
+    # This is the only required config directive, all the others are optional.
     MEDIAWIKI_URL: http://mywiki.example.net/

     # force an editor.
 Otherwise your default editor will be used.
     FORCE_EDITOR: vim

+    # This is only required if you want to edit articles as a logged in user.
+(You have to create an account first)
+    MEDIAWIKI_USERNAME: wikiuser
+    MEDIAWIKI_PASSWORD: wikipassword

-    # This is only required if your wiki installation is behind a HTTP auth.
+    # This is only required if your wiki installation is behind an additional HTTP auth.
-    HTTP_AUTH_USERNAME: myuser
+    HTTP_AUTH_USERNAME: httpauth_user
-    HTTP_AUTH_PASSWORD: mypassword
+    HTTP_AUTH_PASSWORD: httpauth_password

+    # If you want to have less messages in the interactive mode.
+    VERBOSE: false

 #### Opening and editing a note

+This goes to interactive mode:

     $ wiki_client
      Wiki command: go my_commands
      Opening "my_commands" # at this point your default editor is opened with the content of "my_commands" Saving "my_commands"

+This is a quicker way of going the same:

+    $ wiki_client my_commands

 #### Searching for a note